wp-plugins/really-simple-ssl/readme.txt

 * Yes, every request to your domain gets redirected to https.

 == Changelog ==
-= 2.1.12 =
+= 2.1.13 =
+* Fixed an issue where in some configurations the replace url filter did not fire = 2.1.12 =
 * Added the force SSL option, in cases where SSL could not be detected for some reason.
 * Added a test to check if the proposed .htaccess rules will work in the current environment.